mreel/tibo_loete/blog_posts/intermediate_phone_bending.md

 The relevant variable to consider whether or not bendgate will return is the maximum bending stress \\(σ_{\text{max}}\\) .
 Let's start with the current crop of iPhones, and then speculate about the rumoured Air.

 ## Current iPhones
-Maximum bending stress is independent of material[^1], and the dimensions of the pro/non-pro phones are close enought to combine the calculations.
+Maximum bending stress is independent of material[^1], and the dimensions of the pro/non-pro phones are close enough to combine the calculations.

 ### Base & Pro
 Dimensions (\\(h \times w \times d\\)):